ChloeSAPage/Recipe2Shop/README.md

 - Includes breakfast, lunch, dinner and snacks
 - Has option to convert units
 - Ensure there is variation each week
+- Create a meal plan around a recipe/recipes I want that week

 ## Shopping List